WHMS-FM

-WHMS-FM (97.5 MHz) is a commercial radio station in Champaign, Illinois.
-It broadcasts an adult contemporary radio format, switching to Christmas music for part of November and December.
-WHMS-FM calls itself "Lite Rock 97.5" and is owned by The News-Gazette, the primary newspaper in the Champaign-Urbana Metropolitan Area.
+WHMS-FM (97.5 FM) is a commercial radio station licensed to Champaign, Illinois, United States.
+It broadcasts an adult contemporary format as "Lite Rock 97.5" and is owned by The News-Gazette, the primary newspaper in the Champaign-Urbana Metropolitan Area.

-WHMS-FM has an effective radiated power (ERP) of 50,000 watts, the maximum for most FM stations in Illinois.
-The transmitter is on South Nell Street (U.S. Route 45) at West Windsor Road in Champaign.

-Programming

-Along with co-owned 1400 WDWS, WHMS-FM is the longtime broadcaster of the University of Illinois sports, simulcasting all Fighting Illini football and men's basketball games.
-On weekday evenings, WHMS-FM carries the nationally syndicated Delilah call-in and request show from Premiere Networks.
+WHMS-FM's transmitter is sited on South Nell Street (U.S. Route 45) at West Windsor Road in Champaign.
+Along with WDWS, WHMS-FM is the longtime broadcaster of the University of Illinois sports, simulcasting all Fighting Illini football and men's basketball games.

 History

-In 1949, the station signed on as WDWS-FM, a sister station to WDWS 1400 AM.
+In 1949, the station signed on as WDWS-FM, a sister station to WDWS (1400 AM).
 In its first decades, it mostly simulcast WDWS.
 In the late 1960s, it switched to a beautiful music format, playing quarter hour sweeps of mostly soft, instrumental cover versions of popular songs, as well as Broadway and Hollywood show tunes.